- Ph.D., Computer Science and Engineering, University of Michigan, 1988

-William H. Sanders is a Donald Biggar Willett Professor of Engineering and the Head of the Department of Electrical and Computer Engineering (www.ece.illinois.edu) at the University of Illinois at Urbana-Champaign (illinois.edu).
-He is a professor in the Department of Electrical and Computer Engineering and Affiliate Professor in the Department of Computer Science.
-He is a Fellow of the IEEE and the ACM, a past Chair of the IEEE Technical Committee on Fault-Tolerant Computing, and past Vice-Chair of the IFIP Working Group 10.4 on Dependable Computing.
+William H. Sanders is Interim Director of the Discovery Partners Institute (dpi.uillinois.edu) in the University of Illinois System (uillinois.edu), and the Herman M. Dieckamp Endowed Chair in Engineering at the University of Illinois at Urbana-Champaign (illinois.edu).
+He is a professor in the Department of Electrical and Computer Engineering and in the Department of Computer Science at UIUC.
+He is a Fellow of the IEEE, the ACM, and the AAAS; a past Chair of the IEEE Technical Committee on Fault-Tolerant Computing; and past Vice-Chair of the IFIP Working Group 10.4 on Dependable Computing.
 He was the founding Director of the Information Trust Institute (www.iti.illinois.edu) at Illinois (2004-2011), and served as Director of the Coordinated Science Laboratory (www.csl.illinois.edu) at Illinois from 2010 to 2014.
+He has been Head of Electrical and Computer Engineering since 2014 (www.ece.illinois.edu) but is currently on leave from that position.

 I teach graduate and undergraduate courses in computer engineering.
 Most recently, I taught ECE/CS 541, Computer System Analysis.
 ECE 541/CS 541 is a comprehensive introduction to methods for computer system and network analysis.
 It focuses on methods that are applicable to a wide range of systems and practical uses and implementations of these methods.
 Broadly speaking, the course is divided into three parts: analytic/numerical modeling, simulation, and measurement.
 Each of these three approaches to computer system and network analysis has important uses, and will be covered in detail.
 Using each of these methods, the course will address models for performance, dependability (reliability and availability), security (availability, integrity, confidentiality), survivability, and performability (combined performance/dependability/security) analysis.